Forest Row: Geography

 The village architecture is a mixture of traditional and modern.
 As well as many older cottages in the classic Sussex style there is a variety of more modern development, which generally blends in well.
 Gage Ridge and Michael Fields, with their copper-roofed houses are examples of the latter.

 In addition to the businesses in the village centre, there is also an industrial estate.

 Religion

-The Church of England eccesiastical parish combines two churches: Holy Trinity, Forest Row, and St Dunstan's Ashurst Wood.
+The Church of England ecclesiastical parish combines two churches: Holy Trinity, Forest Row, and St Dunstan's Ashurst Wood.
 There are also other denominational churches: The Christian Community Forest Row; a Baptist chapel; Providence church; and the cemetery chapel.

 The Roman Catholic Our Lady of the Forest Church opened in the 1950s and closed on Christmas Day in 2009.

 Education

 State education is provided at Forest Row CE Primary School.

 Greenfields School, which caters for children of all ages, is an independent school in the village which gives its students the opportunity to follow the teachings of L. Ron Hubbard, amongst other things.
 Institutions associated with the Anthroposophical movement of Rudolf Steiner are located in or near the village, notably Michael Hall, a Steiner Waldorf School offering education to children from kindergarten up to age 18 and Emerson College.